web-cat/code-workout/README.md

 ## Setting up a Development Environment Using Docker

 > Note: If you are comfortable setting up a Rails application, i.e., installing Ruby (2.3.8), Rails (4.2), and MySQL (5.7) on your own machine, you can just do that instead of using Docker.
+You'll need to change the `host` keys in [config/database.yml](config/database.yml) to `localhost`.

 The following steps will help set up a development environment for CodeWorkout using Docker and Docker Compose.
 You can do your editing on your own machine using an editor of your choice; changes will be reflected in the Docker container.